 Recent App Reviews

-As new iOS apps flood the App Store every day—recently topping 900,000—we know it’s tough to tell which ones are worth their salt.
+As new iOS apps flood the App Store every day—recently topping 1 million—we know it’s tough to tell which ones are worth their salt.
 But thanks to our Weekly Scoop, you can have the best for free!
-Here you’ll find a weekly roundup of the coolest apps selling for free or at a discount for a limited-time only.
+Here you’ll find a weekly roundup of the coolest apps free or at a discount for a limited-time only.
 Each week features the best and brightest from websites like Free App Report, AppsGoneFree, appsfire, and more.

 Hurry!
 Get 'em while they’re hot!

 I've heard all of the propaganda, and seen all of the concept mockups, but I just haven't been able to wrap my mind around an iWatch.
 I mean, I don't even wear a regular wristwatch.
 Granted, back in the day I loved my calculator/Pac-Man watch (which was the pinnacle of high-tech back in Fort Collins, Colorado in the early '80s), and later my Casio G-Shock, but it's been almost a decade since I've worn a wrist watch with any regularity.
 Not since the invasion of smartphones have I made it a point to wear a wrist timepiece.

 So when rumors of an Apple iWatch (or whatever it will eventually be called) started to circulate I was not overly enthused, and thus far, I have barely felt compelled to weigh in on the subject.
 Until now that is...